 The Tour de France primarily navigates its way around France but surrounding countries Andorra, Belgium, Great Britain, Germany, Ireland, Italy, Luxembourg, Monaco, Netherlands, Spain and Switzerland have all featured in the race route at some point.

-The Tour de France is simply referred to as ‘The Tour’ or ‘Le Tour’ such is its legendary status and is the second of three Grand Tours on the WorldTour calendar.
+The Tour de France is simply referred to as ‘The Tour’ or ‘Le Tour’ such is its legendary status and is the second of three Grand Tours (the Giro d'Italia the first and La Vuelta a Espana the third) on the WorldTour calendar.
 The Tour is the oldest, the most famous, and the most prestigious of the three tours.
-Winners of the Tour de France are presented with a yellow jersey referred to as the ‘maillot jaune’.
+Winners of the Tour de France are presented with a yellow jersey referred to as the ‘Maillot Jaune’.

 Stage locations change from year to year but the format remains consistent; a mixture of flat and mountainous stages, time trials in the form of individual and team, and since 1975 finishing on Paris' Champs – Elysees.